ayushsharma82/RPAsyncTCP/CONTRIBUTING.md

-## Contributing to AsyncTCP_RP2040W
+## Contributing to RPAsyncTCP

 ### Reporting Bugs

-Please report bugs in [AsyncTCP_RP2040W Issues](https://github.com/khoih-prog/AsyncTCP_RP2040W/issues) if you find them.
+Please report bugs in [RPAsyncTCP Issues](https://github.com/ayushsharma82/RPAsyncTCP/issues) if you find them.

 However, before reporting a bug please check through the following:

-* [Existing Open Issues](https://github.com/khoih-prog/AsyncTCP_RP2040W/issues) - someone might have already encountered this.
+* [Existing Open Issues](https://github.com/ayushsharma82/RPAsyncTCP/issues) - someone might have already encountered this.

-If you don't find anything, please [open a new issue](https://github.com/khoih-prog/AsyncTCP_RP2040W/issues/new).
+If you don't find anything, please [open a new issue](https://github.com/ayushsharma82/RPAsyncTCP/issues/new).

 ---